The Marvel Cinematic Universe could do no wrong in its glory days.

 “Black Widow” felt like a Jason Bourne adventure.
 “Thor: Love and Thunder” flirted with Adam West’s “Pow!
 Bam!” brand of superheroics.
 “Shang Chi” delivered the most traditional MCU thrills with a slick Eastern flourish.

 The less we think about the dour “Eternals,” the better.
+Even the mighty Angelina Jolie couldn’t rally Marvel fans to the film.

 Where’s the master plan, the villain lurking in the shadows who can take the baton from Thanos?
+The plan to install Jonathan Majors as the new Thanos hit a roadblock via the actor’s legal woes.

 “WandaVision” proved bold and original, no doubt, but it lacks the addictive nature of a “Captain America: Civil War” or “Guardians of the Galaxy.”